 - 300 g (1⅓ cups) Graham Cracker crumbs or other similar, eg. Digestive biscuits.

 - Pinch of salt

 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

-- Start with melting butter in microwave then let it cool down slightly while preparing the biscuit crumbs
+- Melt the butter in the microwave, then let it cool slightly whilst preparing the biscuit crumbs.

-- Line a spring form or Mousse cake ring (adjustable in size) (set it to 16cm / 6 inches) with the mixture and press it flat evenly and tightly starting with the side then moving onto the bottom.
+- Line a springform pan or Mousse cake ring (adjustable in size) (set it to 16cm / 6 inches) with the mixture and press it evenly and tightly.
+Start with the sides, then move to the bottom.
 If the mixture is too runny, place it into the fridge for a few minutes.
-Once the crust evenly distributed, place it into the freezer while preparing the filling
+Once the crust is evenly distributed, place it into the freezer while preparing your filling of choice.

 - Use the crust according to the cheesecake recipe.
 Once the cheesecake sets (usually needs about 6 hours refrigerated), remove the ring/springform very carefully and serve.